Pieces vs Firecut: Which is Better in 2026?

 - ✓ Developers managing personal code libraries

-- ✓ Teams building shared code knowledge bases
+- ✓ Teams building shared coding standards and snippets

 Choose Firecut if you need: